heronwood/heronwood.github.io/by-laws.md

 ### Section 5.
 Action Taken Without A Meeting.

-The directors shall have the right to take any action in the absence of a meeting by obtaining the written approval of all the directors unless the action is go_verned by specific regulations outlined in these documents.
+The directors shall have the right to take any action in the absence of a meeting by obtaining the written approval of all the directors unless the action is governed by specific regulations outlined in these documents.
 An action so approved shall have the same effect as though taken at a meeting of the directors.
 The members of the Association will be notified in writing of the decisions within seven (7) days.

 ## ARTICLE IV<br>Nomination and Election of Directors